For cannabis dispensaries, April 20th is the day.

 - Provide flexible payment options.
 Make sure your ATM machine is stocked and working.
 The more convenient ways you allow customers to pay, the easier it is to complete transactions.
 Consider offering payment processing for dispensaries and start accepting cards at your store to increase conversions and spend.

 6. Stocking up on inventory

 Ensure that you have enough product on hand for the big day and weeks preceding it as well.
-You don’t want to run out of a product that you have spent money advertising and you can’t have customers coming into your store to buy a specific deal only to find that it isn’t available.
+You don’t want to run out of a product that you have spent money advertising and you can’t have customers coming into your store to buy a specific deal only to learn it isn’t available.

 Review your internal data to evaluate what inventory you need to stock up on.
 Flowhub’s Executive Dashboard and sales reports allow you to easily learn what products are most and least popular, purchasing trends at each of your dispensary locations, which specials tend to be used most frequently, and more.

 Pro tip: Add top selling products and items on sale as “Featured Items” in Flowhub to make them easily searchable and more sellable.

 According to our own data, the 420 product category market share still leans heavily toward flower products, but concentrate and edibles remain highly sought after.
 Nearly 150,000 pre-rolls were sold last year on 420 weekend!